Jamie12341324/monster-records/README.md

-Is the navbar and footer always visable and responsive?|The Navbar and footer stick to the top and bottom|Passed Is the content still functional and visable despite the footer and Navbar?|There is visable content|Passed The videos are functional and you can watch them?|The videos are playable|passed Is the text functional or visable?|Text is white|passed Do the tables on all the pages stack so you can still view them on different screen sizes?
+Is the navbar and footer always visable and responsive?|The Navbar and footer stick to the top and bottom|Passed Is the content still functional and visable despite the footer and Navbar?|There is visable content|Passed The videos are functional and you can watch them?|The videos are playable|passed Is the text functional or visible?|Text is white|passed Do the tables on all the pages stack so you can still view them on different screen sizes?
 Are they responsive?|The tables use bootstrap to stack on different screen sizes|passed
-Are the background images are behind the content?|You can see the background images but you can still see the main content infront|passed
+Are the background images behind the content?|You can see the background images but you can still see the main content infront|passed
-Does the booking form page have all input fields required?|The form has to be fully filled in to do anything|passed Does the form has properly been filled in it takes you a success page so you know you did it right?|You get taken to a success page|passed
+Does the booking form page have all input fields required?|The form has to be fully filled in to do anything|passed Does the form take you a success page after you fill it out properly so you know that you did it right?|You get taken to a success page|passed
 Can the site take you to a custom error page?|There is a custom error 404.html page|passed
 # Tests laid out with images and bullet points
 * Test 1 is the navbar and footer sticking to the top and bottom when you move the screen which works
 * Test 2 the content is positioned so the footer and navbar don't stop you seeing it which it does
 * Test 3 you can play the videos on the godzilla, index/home, rodan and king ghidorah pages which works
-* Test 4 the text is visable and the text stands out as white on mostly dark backgrounds
+* Test 4 the text is visible and the text stands out as white on mostly dark backgrounds
 ![Top of the home page](assets/images/images-for-readme/final-index-page-testing1.PNG)
 ![Bottom of the home page](assets/images/images-for-readme/final-index-page-testing2.PNG)
 ![Top of the godzilla page](assets/images/images-for-readme/final-godzilla-page-testing2.PNG)
 ---
-* Test 5 the tables on the godzilla, king ghidorah and rodan pages are reponsive so they stack when the screen is to small to see them all at once here we have images of the tables each at 1/6, 1/3, 1/2 and 1/1 of the full screen for sizes xl lg md and default which could represent viewing on desktop tablet and mobile which has seemed to work in the images below
+* Test 5 the tables on the godzilla, king ghidorah and rodan pages are reponsive so they stack when the screen is too small to see them all at once.
+Here we have images of the tables each at 1/6, 1/3, 1/2 and 1/1 of the full screen for sizes xl lg md and default which could represent viewing on desktop tablet and mobile which has seemed to work in the images below
 ---
 ![resized godzilla page](assets/images/images-for-readme/final-godzilla-page-testing2-grid.PNG)